kumardheeraj394/k8s-db-demo-app/Kubernetes_Learning_Path_README.md

 **Static Pods** are managed directly by the `kubelet` on a node and are not visible through the Kubernetes API server.
 They are typically used for system-level components and run independently of the Kub

+Creating a static pod in Kubernetes means manually defining a Pod that is managed directly by the kubelet on a node, bypassing the Kubernetes API server.
+This is useful for critical system pods or single-node clusters.

+Here’s how to create a static pod:

+🔧 Step-by-Step: Creating a Static Pod
+10.1.
+Connect to the Node
+SSH into the Kubernetes node where you want to run the static pod.

+bash
+Copy
+Edit
+ssh user@your-node-ip
+10.2.
+Find or Create the Static Pod Path
+Kubelet watches a specific directory for static pod manifests.
+This path is usually defined in the kubelet config file or as a flag.

+Default location (usually): /etc/kubernetes/manifests

+To verify the location, check kubelet flags:

+bash
+Copy
+Edit
+ps -ef | grep kubelet
+Look for --pod-manifest-path=/etc/kubernetes/manifests

+10.3.
+Create the Pod Manifest File
+Create a YAML file in that directory, e.g.:

+bash
+Copy
+Edit
+sudo nano /etc/kubernetes/manifests/nginx-static-pod.yaml
+Example content:

+yaml
+Copy
+Edit
+apiVersion: v1
+kind: Pod
+metadata:
+  name: nginx-static
+  labels:
+    app: nginx
+spec:
+  containers:
+  - name: nginx
+    image: nginx:latest
+    ports:
+    - containerPort: 80
+Once this file is saved, the kubelet will automatically detect and start the pod.

+10.4.
+Verify the Static Pod is Running bash
+Copy
+Edit
+kubectl get pods -A
+You should see your static pod listed under the node’s namespace (typically kube-system if you're on a control plane node).

+You can also check locally:

 # 11. Job & CronJobs

 - **Job:** One-time batch tasks that run to completion.